Dinesh6777/Healbook/README.md

 # When to consult a healthcare professional

-Medical information on health4all doesn't apply to everyone and isn't a medical advice.
+Medical information on PreFit doesn't apply to everyone and isn't a medical advice.
 If you have a medical concern, make sure to contact a healthcare provider.
 If you think you may have a medical emergency, immediately call your doctor or your local emergency number.

 #Report incorrect information
 If you find problems with the medical information provided on the project, you can: